zachyboy12/zachyboy12.gitub.io/blog-posts/make-a-web-framework-with-python-part-1.md

     if request["PATH_INFO"] == '/':  # if the path is the home page
       return [b"Hello, world!"]
 ```
-Ok, run test.py and see what happens.
+Ok, run test.py, go to http://localhost:8000 and see what happens.
 Did you see it?
 Cool.
 Let's move on.
 So how are we going to let the user route custom routes with custom handlers?
 Simple.
 Let's do it!
 Our plan is to use a Python dictionary; The key for the route and the value for the handler.
 Over here, we are going to use a decorator to route, and create a runserver function.